sdthomas91/n-g-spmu/TESTING.md

 The purpose of this document is to identify key testing stages and instances where decisions were made to change or keep certain features.

+## Bugs

+- White Space down right hand side of screen - only on smaller screens
+  - Systematically commented out each section and continued to refresh page.
+No section seemed responsible.
+Then commented out footer and white line disappeared.
+Added class of container-fluid and no-gutters to footer element and un-commented code and now working fine.

+# SECTION TESTING

 ## Header

 - ### Navigation